 After traveling back to Chicago from Mississippi several times I decided to look for another doctor.
-I’ve seen probably over twenty plus doctors over the past 8 years.
-In 2016 My husband set up a appointment with a doctor at a major medical center in Florida.
+I’ve seen probably over twenty-plus doctors over the past 8 years.
+In 2016 My husband set up an appointment with a doctor at a major medical center in Florida.
 My visit with this doctor made more sense to me than any other doctor’s visit.
 He explained to me after a full examination and going over all my records that my problem was upper cervical instability at C1 and C2.
 He said, when a person has had a severe whiplash trauma, sometimes the damage it causes will not show up on film.
 After all these years I finally had some sort of answer to why all the other doctors were not able to help me.
 He then referred me to a doctor in Philadelphia who began treating my pain with nerve blocks at all upper cervical discs.
-Over the past 6 months I’ve made 4 trips there for all sorts of treatment.
+Over the past 6 months, I’ve made 4 trips there for all sorts of treatment.
 I believe every nerve in my neck has been cauterized.

 Two out of three surgeons feel that I would benefit from fusion surgery.

 This doctor has been the most caring and optimistic doctor I’ve ever seen.
-He performed a discogram on me and during the procedure my pain was intensified when he hit certain spots.
+He performed a discogram on me and during the procedure, my pain was intensified when he hit certain spots.
 His diagnosis is that my pain is coming from C2 and C3 and C3 and C4.
-He believes that I would benefit with a fusion at those levels.
+He believes that I would benefit from a fusion at those levels.
 I’ve already met with three different surgeons and two out of three feel that I would benefit from the surgery.

 I know the risks involved and also know that the surgery may not help end my headache.
-I’m so scared to get this surgery done and it not help at all and then I may have created another problem.
+I’m so scared to get this surgery done and it does not help at all and then I may have created another problem.

 How we may help a person like this is explained below.